-Mounting of image files as virtual drives is the epicenter of this revolution – a practice that has inevitably replaced the use of physical disks.
+Mounting of image files as virtual drives is a practice that has inevitably replaced the use of physical disks.
 One advantage of using disc images is that they are not limited by the space provided by a DVD or CD because they are stored on your computer’s hard drive.
 Aside from that, running images from within an OS is faster and more convenient than from physical disks.

 Besides, mounting a disc image is a super-easy thing.
 The modern versions of Windows comes with built-in capability to mount ISO images.
-Even if you are using macOS, you can easily mount a disc image by simply double clicking on it.
+Even if you are using macOS, you can easily mount a disc image by simply double-clicking on it.
 However, at times you may need to use a third-party software, especially if you are using an older version of Windows.
-Here is our pick for the best ISO mounting software for Windows, Linux, and macOS.
+Here are our picks for the best ISO mounting software for Windows, Linux, and macOS.

 Operating System: Windows, Linux, and macOS